caseconsulting/website-api/README.md

 ## Testing Lambda Functions Locally without Docker

-To test your Lambda function locally, first ensure that your .backend-env file is in the CloudFormation folder.
+To test your Lambda function locally, first ensure that your **.backend-testing-env** file is in the CloudFormation folder.

-If you do not have a .backend-env file.
+If you do not have a **.backend--testing-env** file.
 Run the following command:

 ```
+npm run download:backend-testing:env
 ```

 In the **CloudFormation folder** you will see a **testLocalScript.js** file.
 This file contains a script that helps test Lambda functions locally.

 You can see all the current lambda function tests by running command: